Business Taxes Featured

 Reporting Custom Hire Income

-• Line 7 (Schedule F): Report income from custom hire (machine work) if the activity is incidental to your farming business.
+• Report income received from custom hire (machine work) when it is incidental to or part of the farming business.

 Reporting Custom Hire Expenses